michael-ziedalski/Dash-Twitter-App/README.md

 ## Current limitations

-The free Twitter API in use has generally common-sense network restrictions, so if too many requests are made in too short a time, Twitter may start sending 404's in retaliation for the unsolicited bombardment.
-In addition, too many twitter handles or tweets cannot be requested all at once.
+The free Twitter API in use has common-sense network restrictions, so if too many requests are made in too short a time, Twitter may start sending `404` messages in retaliation for the unsolicited bombardment.
+Additionally, too many twitter handles or tweets cannot be requested all at once.

 Hope you enjoy!